 - Magnetic Field

-When people are exposed to EMF radiation, especially over long-periods of time, it has negative biological effects.
-From cell-phones and laptops, to smart-meters and microwaves, EMF radiation is all around us.
+When people are exposed to electromagnetic fields, especially over long periods, it can have negative biological effects.
+From cell phones and laptops to smart meters and microwaves, EMF radiation is all around us.

 We often break down EMF radiation by both its frequency, and it strength.
 So you’ll hear terms like ELF (extremely low frequency) thrown around, which is just an area on the spectrum of frequencies.